kaizen-ai/kaizenflow/docs/Coding_Style_Guide.md

     _helper(texts, categories, expected_result)
     ```
     - Yes, Version A is **Bad** and Version B is **Good**
-### <a name="_89o3zm4yi3lu"></a>***Don't mix real changes with linter changes***
+### ***Don't mix real changes with linter changes***
-- The linter is in change of reformatting the code according to our conventions
-  and reporting potential problems
+- The linter is in change of reformatting the code according to our conventions and reporting potential problems
 1. We don't commit changes that modify the code together with linter
    reformatting, unless the linting is applied to the changes we just made
-   - The reason for not mixing real and linter changes is that for a PR or to
-     just read the code it is difficult to understand what really changed vs
-     what was just a cosmetic modification
+   - The reason for not mixing real and linter changes is that for a PR or to just read the code it is difficult to understand what really changed vs what was just a cosmetic modification
-1. If you are worried the linter might change your code in a way you don't like,
+2. If you are worried the linter might change your code in a way you don't like, e.g.,
-   e.g.,
    - Screwing up some formatting you care about for some reason, or
-   - Suggesting changes that you are worried might introduce bugs you can commit
-     your code and then do a "lint commit" with a message "CMTaskXYZ: Lint"
+   - Suggesting changes that you are worried might introduce bugs you can commit your code and then do a "lint commit" with a message "CMTaskXYZ: Lint"
   - In this way you have a backup state that you can rollback to, if you want
-3. If you run the linter and see that the linter is reformatting / modifying
-   pieces of code you din't change, it means that our team mate forgot to lint
+3. If you run the linter and see that the linter is reformatting / modifying pieces of code you din't change, it means that our team mate forgot to lint their code
-   their code
    - `git blame` can figure out the culprit
-   - You can send him / her a ping to remind her to lint, so you don't have to
-     clean after him / her
+   - You can send him / her a ping to remind her to lint, so you don't have to clean after him / her
    - In this case, the suggested approach is:
      - Commit your change to a branch / stash
-     - Run the linter by itself on the files that need to be cleaned, without
+     - Run the linter by itself on the files that need to be cleaned, without any change
-       any change
      - Run the unit tests to make sure nothing is breaking
      - You can fix lints or just do formatting: it's up to you
-     - You can make this change directly on `master` or do a PR if you want to
-       be extra sure: your call
+     - You can make this change directly on `master` or do a PR if you want to be extra sure: your call

-# <a name="_mfgnp9i6bpoe"></a>**6.
-Conventions (Addendum)**
+# **6. Conventions (Addendum)**
 [Original gdoc](https://docs.google.com/document/u/0/d/1w9mSexl9aXXXY-ZzL6sEUyjOGs7KJm4wuz4EIQLz_e8/edit)
-## <a name="_lprevz1emcuq"></a>**Introduction**
+## **Introduction**
-## <a name="_jxt20rubia04"></a>**Be patient**
+## **Be patient**
 For some reason talking about conventions makes people defensive and uncomfortable, sometimes.

 Conventions are not a matter of being right or wrong, but to consider pros and cons of different approaches, and make the decision only once instead of discussing the same problem every time.
 In this way we can focus on achieving the UltimateGoal.

 If you are unsure or indifferent to a choice, be flexible and let other persons that seem to be less flexible decide.

-## <a name="_10eekrukwnqy"></a>**Goal**
+## **Goal**
 The goal of the conventions is to simplify our job by removing ambiguity

 - There is no right or wrong: that's why it's a convention and not a law of nature